 This is how you turn features into benefits.

-Create a spreadsheet or get a piece of paper then create a table like the image below.
+Create a spreadsheet or get a piece of paper and create a table.

 - In one column write down all of the features of your product or service.